 How you spend time online affects your health.
 You can't achieve optimal health without being mindful of your relationship with technology.
 Research has proven technology's effects on well-being.
 You have the power to take control of how it affects your life, your relationships, your studies, and your health.

 Adopt a digital wellness mindset to improve your performance in online college.
-Purdue University Global offers support to help you balance school with everything else you have going on in your life.
+Purdue Global offers support to help you balance school with everything else you have going on in your life.
 To learn more about Purdue Global's online college programs, request more information today.